-- 3.198 The bulk of new housing development will be accommodated within Westonsuper-Mare, both within the existing urban area and at the Weston Villages strategic allocation.
-Elsewhere, there will be some additional scope within Clevedon, Nailsea and Portishead where this contributes to increased selfcontainment or improved service provision.
-Within the identified Service Villages there will be some opportunities for targeted small scale development to meet local needs and infilling in the remaining villages with settlement boundaries.
-While community-led development proposals are likely to come forward over the plan period either through the Sites and Policies DPD or through Neighbourhood Development Plans, the location and scale of these proposals is difficult to predict. - 3.199 There are existing site allocations in the Replacement Local Plan and these will be supplemented by additional sites in the Sites and Policies Development Plan Document as appropriate. - 3.200 Settlement boundaries as defined in the Replacement Local Plan will indicate the locations where new residential development is acceptable in principle.
+- 3.200 There are existing site allocations in the Replacement Local Plan and these will be supplemented by additional sites in detailed Local Plans or Neighbourhood Development Plans as appropriate. - 3.201 Settlement boundaries as defined in the Replacement Local Plan will indicate the locations where new residential development is acceptable in principle.
 Settlement boundaries for those places outside Weston, Clevedon, Nailsea, Portishead, the Service Villages and the Infill Villages have been deleted.
-Amendments to settlement boundaries will be undertaken through the Sites and Policies Development Plan Document. - 3.201 New housing will be primarily delivered by the private sector, but with a significant role from the Registered Providers in respect of affordable housing. - 3.202 New housing must be seen as part of an overall approach towards increased sustainability, particularly where the emphasis is on increased self containment.
+Amendments to settlement boundaries will be addressed through detailed Local Plans or Neighbourhood Development Plans. - 3.202 New housing will be primarily delivered by the private sector, but with a significant role from the Registered Providers in respect of affordable housing, and the Homes and Communities Agency and other organisations in the case of regeneration and redevelopment proposals in Weston-super-Mare.
+New housing must be seen as part of an overall approach towards increased sustainability, particularly where the emphasis is on increased self-containment.
 There is therefore an important role to be played by a range of partners working with housing providers.